KarlKadak/internship-task-1/README.md

    - HTTP Status Code: **200 OK**
    - Response Body: A JSON object representing the weather data in WeatherResponse format.

+### Frontend

+Testing the frontend is easy, just head to [this repository's GitHub pages deployment URL](https://karlkadak.github.io/internship-task-1/).

+If you want to run the app locally, you can do so by following these steps:

+- ensure you have [Node.js](https://nodejs.org) installed
+- clone the repository
+- navigate to the `frontend` directory
+- run `npm install` to download the prerequisites
+- run `npm start` to start serving the application on port `3000`
+- open http://localhost:3000 on your browser

 ## Licensing